fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 > Engine ---- TrackVariantResumed (:medium) ---> Endpoint
 > Engine <--- RequestTrackVariant (:medium) ---- Endpoint
 > Engine ---- TrackVariantResumed (:low)    ---> Endpoint
 > Engine ---- TrackVariantSwitched          ---> Endpoint
 > Engine ----        media                  ---> Endpoint
 > Engine ---- TrackVariantPaused  (:medium) ---> Endpoint
 > Engine <--- RequestTrackVariant (:low)    ---- Endpoint
 > ```
 >
-> Beacause this logic must be duplicated in each endpoint we encapsulated
+> Because this logic must be duplicated in each endpoint we encapsulated
-> it into `TrackReceiver` that can easily be plugged in before actual
+> it into `TrackReceiver` that can easily be plugged in before the actual
 > Membrane element.
 >

-Endpoint will be also notified when some tracks it subscribed for are removed with `{:removed_tracks, tracks}` message.

 Putting it all together